Sea turtles are under threat and in decline the world over. Of the seven species of marine turtles, six occur in Australian waters.

 November to February, when the tides are high, Loggerhead, Green and Flatback turtles come from the Coral Sea to nest on beaches adjacent to our Reedy Creek Reserve near Agnes Water on the Queensland central coast.

-Controlling foxes in the area is crucial to ensuring as many hatchlings as possible survive and we’ve also collaborated with a local Landcare group to replant parts of the dune to help prevent lights from the nearby development disturbing turtles.
+Controlling foxes in the area is crucial to ensuring as many hatchlings as possible survive.

 Flatback Turtles are also culturally important to the Wunambal Gaambera people on the far north-west coast of the Kimberley.
 Since 2011 we’ve worked in partnership with the Wunambal Gaambera, to help plan and implement conservation works.
-Marine turtles are also at home on the Traditional Lands of the Arafura Swamp in Arnhem Land, where we partner with the Arafura Swamp Aboriginal Corporation (ASRAC).
+The Karajarri people, whose land is known as the gateway to the Kimberley, also support nesting Flatbacks.

 FlickR photos above are reproduced under a Creative Commons Licence.